chadwick-yao/week_report/documents/ACT.md

 latent_input = self.latent_out_proj(latent_sample)
 ```

 The `decoder` includes a resnet block to process images, a transformer encoder and a transformer decoder.
+The inputs include images from four different cameras, joints positions and latent code/style variable from `encoder` of VAE.
+For images, it will go into ResNet18 to extract its features.
+Then the features of images, joints positions and style variable will be concatenated together for position embedding.

 ![image-20230816143204772](assets/image-20230816143204772.png)

+The inputs of transformer decoder are also some learnable embedding parameters which teaches the model how to query actions.

 ```python
 # Image observation features and position embeddings